Grampers-Dev/tangle_forum/TESTING.md

 # Testing

-## User Story Testing

-All user stories have been tested.
-The results can be found here: [User Story Tests](USERSTORYS.md)

 ## Automated Testing

 The Python and JavaScript code written for the project has been tested by writing automated unit tests and measuring code coverage.
 Since even 100% code coverage is no guarantee for bug-free code, thorough [manual tests](#manual-testing) have been conducted as well.